Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

 Figure \ref{fig:f3} plots the corresponding RF measurements of R$_\mathrm{T}$ as a function of E$_{\mathrm{acc}}$ for each treatment.
+The reported uncertainty is 10\%, an upper limit on the error \cite{melnychuk_error_2014}.
 Longer 120$^\circ$C bakes yield a gradual increase in maximum E$_{\mathrm{acc}}$, consistent with previous studies \cite{romanenko_effect_2013, bafia_role_2022}.
 Both 200$^\circ$C \textit{in-situ} baking and N doping substantially reduce R$_\mathrm{T}$.
-Notably, the performance of the 200$^\circ$C$\times$20~h baked cavity is comparable to that of both the 2/0+5~\textmu m and 3/60+10~\textmu m N doped treatments, indicating that O and N can play analogous roles in mitigating BCS-related losses.
+Notably, the performances of the 200$^\circ$C$\times$20~h baked and 350$^\circ$C$\times$2.5~h baked cavities are comparable to that of both the 2/0+5~\textmu m and 3/60+10~\textmu m N doped treatments, indicating that O and N can play analogous roles in mitigating BCS-related losses.
+No significant change in R$_\mathrm{T}$ is expected if instead of \textit{in-situ} baking, the cavities were furnace baked and re-exposured to air to allow for oxide formation.
+The supplementary material presents an additional study in which a partially dissolved oxide is fully regrown with no changes in R$_\mathrm{T}$.

 A direct correlation between cavity RF performance and impurity concentration is shown in Fig.~\ref{fig:f4}.
-We extracted R$_\mathrm{T}$ at 16~MV/m for each of the treatments from Fig.~\ref{fig:f3}. \footnote{16~MV/m was chosen as it avoids both high field Q-slope degradation at $>$25 MV/m and low field ($<$5 MV/m) effects from surface oxides.} and averaged impurity concentrations from Fig.~\ref{fig:f1} over the RF layer, excluding the top \SI{15}{nm} to remove surface oxide contributions.
+We extracted R$_\mathrm{T}$ at 16~MV/m for each of the treatments from Fig.~\ref{fig:f3} and averaged impurity concentrations from Fig.~\ref{fig:f1} over the RF layer, excluding the top \SI{15}{nm} to remove surface oxide contributions.
 R$_\mathrm{T}$ for both O- and N-based treatments exhibit approximately logarithmic scaling with concentration, where higher interstitial concentrations systematically lower R$_\mathrm{T}$.
 The lines of best fit indicate that nitrogen provides a stronger suppression per unit concentration than oxygen.
 At 16~MV/m, N doped cavities display R$_\mathrm{T}$ values similar to those of 200$^\circ$C$\times$20~h but with an order of magnitude less interstitial content.
 Thus, either species can drive comparable performance improvements when present at sufficient levels.
-It is somewhat surprising that there is such a large difference in the effects of N and O, given that both N and O can only trap one H per atom \cite{morkel_nitrogen-hydrogen_1978, richter_diffusion_1978}.
+It is surprising that there is such a large difference in the effects of N and O, given that both N and O can only trap one H per atom \cite{morkel_nitrogen-hydrogen_1978, richter_diffusion_1978}.
+It may be that hydrogen trapping is not the sole mechanism which drives differences between N and O.